What We Saw in the South Bronx Was Amazing

 Children’s Health Fund has been a Red Nose Day charity partner for three years, since the campaign started here in America in 2015.
 Money raised through Red Nose Day supports the national network of Children's Health Fund clinics and mobile health units in 15 states and DC.

 The mobile health units are doctor's offices on wheels that 'go where the children are' in urban and rural communities across the country.
-It was very, very cool to see one of these in person.
+It was very, very cool to see one of these mobile health Bronx units in person.

 It's amazing how much fits into one of these vehicles.
 Each clinic is decked out with state-of-the-art examining rooms, comfortable waiting areas, a nurse's station, sophisticated equipment, educational resources, and a room for medical procedures.
 What's even more amazing is that these mobile clinics bring check-ups, testing, eye exams, and more to children and young people all around the country right where they live, study and play.